Myron Ebell: Media coverage

-In a 2007 discussion with Michael Shnayerson, Ebell criticized James Hansen's writings on climatic effects on animals by saying "James Hansen was not trained as a climate scientist", instead "He was trained as an astronomer.
+In a 2007 discussion with Michael Shnayerson, Ebell criticized James Hansen's writings on the effects of climate change on animals by saying "James Hansen was not trained as a climate scientist", instead "He was trained as an astronomer.
 He's a physicist" and "you know from him talking about species' going north, he knows nothing about biology."
 Ebell similarly argued that Robert Corell "is not a climate scientist" and "not an Arctic expert"; Corell told Shnayerson that his Arctic research visits began in 1968.
 Ebell has no scientific training, and told Shnayerson that, when asked about scientific topics in interviews, he would say "I'm not a climate scientist.
 I'm just giving you the informed layman's perspective".
 His view is that "If science is going to be discussed in the public arena, then shouldn't people other than scientists be allowed to participate?
 Isn't that what a representative democracy is?"

 Through CEI, Ebell has stated his belief that global warming is a hoax, that most of the data predicting climate change is false, and that the scientific consensus was "phony".

 In 2009 a Climatic Research Unit computer server at the University of East Anglia was hacked and thousands of emails and computer files were uploaded to a Russian server.
 Ebell said the hacked emails "make it clear that the U.N.
 Intergovernmental Panel on Climate Change is an organized conspiracy dedicated to tricking the world into believing that global warming is a crisis that requires a drastic response."